JetBrains/KEEP/proposals/collection-literals.md

 No more, no less.

 The overload is considered the "main" overload, and it's the overload we use to extract type constraints from for the means of `outerCall` overload resolution.
-Please remember that we treat collection literal argument as a "delayed argument" (similar to lambdas and callable references).
+Please remember that we treat collection literal argument as a "postponed argument" (similar to lambdas and callable references).
 First, We do the overload resolution for the `outerCall` and only once a single applicable candidate is found, we use its appropriate parameter type as an expected type for the collection literal argument expression.

 Correct: